matteolepur/logProbs/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of logProbs is to provide basic functionality to deal with log probabilities.
+The goal of logProbs is to provide basic functionality to deal with unnormalized log probabilities.

 ## Installation